 |Matthew 10:28||Do not fear him who can only kill the body but fear Him who can cast the soul into hell|

 |Luke 1:46-47||In Mary’s Magnificat, she mentioned her soul (ψυχή psychē) and spirit (πνεῦμα pneuma)|

 |Romans 8:16||The Spirit of God bears witness with our spirit|

 |1 Thessalonians 5:23||Spirit (πνεῦμα pneuma), soul (ψυχή psychē) and body (σῶμα sōma) be preserved blameless|

 |Hebrews 4:12||Word of God separates body and soul|

 The Old Testament passages suggest that the Hebrews seemed to have a vague concept of man having material and immaterial parts but saw man as essentially inseparable, with the body residing in Sheol (the grave) after death until it finally deteriorated into nothing.
 Until late in the OT there is little concept of a bodily resurrection.
 The fate of the immaterial part of man is not clear in the OT.
 The New Testament Scriptures clearly describe the material and immaterial aspects of the man.
-Even the words of Jesus Himself teach that man has a body and a soul.
+The words of Jesus teach that man has a body and a soul.

 What Happens After Death